spring-guides/gs-accessing-data-mongodb/README.md

 Summary
 -------
 Congratulations!
-You set up a Mongo server, stored simple entities, and developed quick queries.
+You set up a Mongo server, written a simple application that uses Spring Data Mongo to save some objects to a database, and to fetch them; all without writing a concrete repository implementation.